 - E2112: HR-positive Advanced Breast Cancer-Pivotal Registration Trial.
 This pivotal Phase 3 clinical trial is designed to be a double-blind, placebo-controlled, trial of exemestane with or without entinostat in 600 HR-positive men and postmenopausal women with hormone refractory, advanced breast cancer.
 We and ECOG-ACRIN have designed the trial to have two primary endpoints of PFS and overall survival.
 We expect that either endpoint may serve as the basis for submitting a New Drug Application, or NDA, if data are positive.
 The trial will be conducted by ECOG-ACRIN under sponsorship and funding support from the NCI.
 We are supporting the Phase 3 clinical trial under a CRADA with the NCI and a separate agreement with ECOG-ACRIN.
 The protocol for the Phase 3 clinical trial was reviewed and agreed upon by the FDA under a SPA agreement with the NCI in January 2014.
 A SPA agreement is a written agreement on the design and size of clinical trials intended to form the primary basis of a claim of effectiveness in an NDA from the FDA.
-ECOG-ACRIN activated the trial in March 2014 with PFS data expected in mid-2017. - ENCORE 305: HR-positive Advanced Breast Cancer-Biomarker and Efficacy Trial.
-This Phase 2 clinical trial is designed as a randomized, double-blind, placebo-controlled, trial of fulvestrant with or without entinostat in postmenopausal women with HR-positive locally advanced breast cancer.
+ECOG-ACRIN activated the trial in March 2014 and we expect patient enrollment to begin in the second quarter of 2014 with PFS data expected in mid-2017. - ENCORE 305: HR-positive Advanced Breast Cancer-Biomarker and Efficacy Trial.
+This Phase 2 clinical trial is designed as a randomized, double-blind, placebo-controlled, trial of fulvestrant with or without entinostat in 180 postmenopausal women with HR-positive locally advanced breast cancer.
 The trial is intended to further study the association between a potential biomarker of entinostat activity and clinical outcome identified in our completed Phase 2b clinical trial.
 In addition, we expect the trial to inform us as to whether the clinical benefit observed in combination with exemestane in the Phase 2b clinical trial can be extended to a second hormone therapy, fulvestrant.
-We have suspended work on this Phase 2 clinical trial, and we would require additional financial resources beyond what we expect to have following this offering in order to initiate this trial, and we may not be able to obtain such additional funds.
+The primary endpoint of the trial is PFS.
+We anticipate initiating this trial in mid-2014 with interim PFS data expected in early 2016.